Common Pool Care Questions

 If your test results fall outside those ranges, you’ll need to re-balance the pool.
 Most aspects of water chemistry can be adjusted and managed with water balancing pool chemicals.
 Sanitizers, pH, and total alkalinity will need to be adjusted most frequently, and those chemicals are readily available at your local Leslie’s.
 Metals and phosphates can also be managed and removed with specialty products.
 For high levels of calcium hardness, total dissolved solids, cyanuric acid, and salt, it’s best to manage the water so the levels don’t get out of control.
 When this happens, the best solution is usually to partially drain the pool and add pure, fresh water to dilute those levels.

 DIY TIP: Having trouble balancing your pool?
 We can help!
 Bring a water sample to your local Leslie’s store for a FREE 10-point water test.
-Our state-of-the-art water testing system can accurately pinpoint the issue, and we’ll set you up with the tools to get your water balanced and back on track.
+Our precisely accurate AccuBlue® water testing system can quickly pinpoint the issue, and we’ll set you up with the tools you need to get your water back on track.

 How often should I shock the pool?